Kaňkite

 Kankite is a mineral with the chemical formula Fe3+AsO4·3.5(H2O).
 Kankite is named for the locality that yielded first specimens Kaňk, Czech Republic.
-Kankite forms in old (1200- to 1400-year-old) mine dumps.
+Kankite formation is associated with old (1200- to 1400-year-old) mine dumps.
 It is yellowish-green on fresh exposure, with a paler greenish yellow on exposure to air.

 Properties

 Kankite is a monoclinic mineral, meaning it is a mineral system having 3 unequal axes of which one is at right angles with the other two.
 It has an uneven fracture and has a hardness of 2–3 (gypsum–calcite).
 It is translucent yellowish green in color with a grayish-yellow streak.
 Its luster is dull to vitreous.
 Kankite contains the elements arsenic, iron, hydrogen and oxygen.
 It was approved by the IMA in 1976.
 Its habit is botryoidal, "grape-like" rounded forms (e.g. malachite).
 It forms encrustations, crust-like aggregates on matrix.
 The specific gravity of Kankite is 2.70.